BattMoTeam/BattMo/Documentation/mergejsonstruct.rst

 P4D models can be setup using a similar JSON parameter definition as described in the section on Basic Usage.

 |battmo| aims to provide a modular solution for building electrochemical models.
 That allows us to mix-and-match different sets of parameter definitions without needing to do much re-coding.
-In this example, we will use the :battmo:`mergeJsonStructs` function to build a model definition from multiple sources.
+In this example, we will use the :battmo:`mergeStructs` function to build a model definition from multiple sources.

 Define Parameters
 -----------------